Battle of Cape St. Vincent (1780): Order of battle

 None of the listed sources give an accurate accounting of the ships in Rodney's fleet at the time of the action.
 Robert Beatson lists the composition of the fleet at its departure from England, and notes which ships separated to go to the West Indies, as well as those detached to return the prizes captured on 8 January to England.
 He does not list two ships (Dublin and Shrewsbury, identified in despatches reprinted by Syrett) that were separated from the fleet on 13 January.
 Furthermore, HMS Prince William is sometimes misunderstood to have been part of the prize escort back to England, but she was present at Gibraltar after the action.
 Beatson also fails to list a number of frigates, including Apollo, which played a key role in the capture of Monarca.

-There are some discrepancies between the English and Spanish sources listing the Spanish fleet, principally in the number of guns most of the vessels are claimed to mount.
+There are some discrepancies between British and Spanish sources regarding Lángara's fleet, principally in the number of guns most of the vessels are claimed to mount.
 The table below lists the Spanish records describing Lángara's fleet.
-However, Beatson lists all of the Spanish ships of the line at 70 guns (except Fenix, which he lists at 80 guns), and Spanish archives confirm this except for the San Julián with 64 guns.
-One frigate, Santa Rosalia, is listed by Beatson at 28 guns.
+However, Beatson lists all of the Spanish ships of the line at 70 guns, except Fénix, which he correctly lists at 80 guns), and San Julián, which he incorrectly gives as 64 guns.
+Spanish archives confirm this except for San Julián.

+One frigate, Santa Rosalia, is listed by Beatson at 28 guns, although she was actually 26 guns.
 The identify of the second Spanish frigate is different in the two listings.
-Beatson records her as Santa Gertrudis, 26 guns, with captain Don Annibal Cassoni, while Duro's listing describes her as Santa Cecilia, 34, captain Don Domingo Grandallana; Spanish archives confirm the latter.
-Both frigates, whatever their identity, escaped the battle.
+Beatson records her as Santa Gertrudis, 26 guns, with captain Don Annibal Cassoni, while Duro's listing describes her as Santa Cecilia, 34, captain Don Domingo Pérez de Grandallana; Spanish archives confirm the latter.
+Both frigates did not participate in the battle, and returned to Cádiz.